We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - taking extra time to perform movements that trigger symptoms, such as getting up, looking upward, or turning the head

 - squatting instead of bending over to pick something up

 - sleeping with the head raised on two or more pillows

 - turning on lights when getting up at night to help prevent falls

-Anyone who experiences vertigo or other types of dizziness should not drive or use a ladder.
+Anyone who experiences vertigo or other types of dizziness should not drive or use ladders.

 There is not enough evidence to confirm that herbal remedies can relieve vertigo.
 However, a clinical trial is currently underway to investigate the effects of Gongjin-dan.

 People should ask their doctor before using any alternative treatments.
-They should also see a doctor if vertigo starts suddenly or gets worse, as they may need treatment for an underlying condition.
+They should also consult a doctor if vertigo starts suddenly or worsens, as they may need treatment for an underlying condition.